dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1861](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1861): Constant is expected for the parameter

-The parameter expects a constant for best performance.
+The parameter expects a constant for optimal performance.

 |Item|Value|
 |-|-|